Marc Bloch: Personal life

-Bloch was not a tall man, being 5 ft 5 in in height and an elegant dresser.
+Bloch was not a tall man, being 5 ft 5 in in height.
+He was an elegant dresser.
 Eugen Weber has described Bloch's handwriting as "impossible".
 He had expressive blue eyes, which could be "mischievous, inquisitive, ironic and sharp".
 Febvre later said that when he first met Bloch in 1902, he found a slender young man with "a timid face".
 Bloch was proud of his family's history of defending France: he later wrote, "My great-grandfather was a serving soldier in 1793; ... my father was one of the defenders of Strasbourg in 1870 ...
 I was brought up in the traditions of patriotism which found no more fervent champions than the Jews of the Alsatian exodus".

 Bloch was a committed supporter of the Third Republic and politically left-wing.
 He was not a Marxist, although he was impressed by Karl Marx himself, whom he thought was a great historian if possibly "an unbearable man" personally.
 He viewed contemporary politics as purely moral decisions to be made.
 He did not, however, let it enter into his work; indeed, he questioned the very idea of a historian studying politics.
 He believed that society should be governed by the young, and, although politically he was a moderate, he noted that revolutions generally promote the young over the old: "even the Nazis had done this, while the French had done the reverse, bringing to power a generation of the past".
 According to Epstein, following the First World War, Bloch presented a "curious lack of empathy and comprehension for the horrors of modern warfare", while John Lewis Gaddis has found Bloch's failure to condemn Stalinism in the 1930s "disturbing".
 Gaddis suggests that Bloch had ample evidence of Stalin's crimes and yet sought to shroud them in utilitarian calculations about the price of what he called 'progress'".